 |An ability to reach out and work with community partners on issues of relevance.|

 Understanding, and operational knowledge to carry out analytical activities on both laboratory and field equipment relevant to their area of specialization.

 |Be capable of planning and executing an independent research program.|

 Ability to analyse and interpret the factors that can contribute to food security in the context of climate change.

 |Relevant knowledge, skills and technologies to understand and investigate issues and develop practical solutions related to management of boreal ecosystems.|

 |Ability to apply relevant knowledge, skills and technologies to assess issues and offer solutions to applied and environmental problems related to management of boreal ecosystems, including farming.||Leadership as scholars in academic institutions, research sectors in industry, government, NGOs, or other institutions.|

-We are committed to fostering opportunities for graduate research experiences.
-Research is vital to Grenfell Campus, Memorial University and it demonstrates the broad spectrum of our involvment in the community and beyond.
-Students in the Master of Science (boreal ecosystems and agricultural sciences) program get involved in diverse research working closely with their professors.
+We are committed to fostering opportunities for graduate research, specifically in the areas of ndustry- and community-engaged projects.
+Research is vital to Grenfell; it demonstrates the broad spectrum of our involvment in the community and beyond.

-Upon completion of the program, you'll be equipped with a broad set of skills that will prepare you to work in environmental and agricultural industries and related fields such as:
+Upon completion of our BEAS programs, you'll be equipped with a broad set of skills that will prepare you to work in environmental and agricultural industries and related fields such as: